Dook97/ugfzf/README.txt

                       [COMPATIBILITY]

 The program was tested on Linux and Windows 10.
-Macs will most probably do just fine, but you should really find it in you and use an OS for people with some notion of self-respect.
+Macs will most probably do just fine, but you should really use an OS for people with some notion of self-respect.

 ============================================================
 github.com/Dook97/ugfzf